M3tox/DFET/FileInfos.md

 # .SHP
 People who played "Titanic: Adventure out of time" might assume that those are "ship files".
 Well, this is wrong.
 The developers call these shop files.
 Usually they contain images that will be drawn on top of the background images taken from the SET files.
 In many cases things you can interact with and that will suddenly appear on screen, like itmes to pick up, buttons to press or doors.

+# .CST
+Cast files.
+They hold additional data for the puppets like their exterior sprites and animations (walking, idle, etc.).

 # .TRK
 Track files!
 Those contain the music of the game we love.
 Some of them also have sound effects and sometimes even voices.